heroiclabs/nakama-docs/docs/install-configuration.md

     You must change `server_key` before going live with your app!

 !!! info "Public Address"
     Public Address is the direct addressable IP address of your server.
-If you change this, you'll need to invalidate any cached session tokens on your device as this value is embedded in the generated token for the client to use.
+This value is cached in session tokens with clients to enable fast reconnects.
+If the IP address changes clients will need to re-authenticate with the server.

 ### Session